gmarti-web/gmarti-web.github.io/collections/_posts/2024-10-16-ptw310-project-plan.md

 ## Format and tools

-I’ll write this tutorial with Markdown in Visual Studio Code.
-I’ll use Jekyll for GitHub Pages to convert them to static web pages.
-I’ll host these pages on my public GitHub account.
+I’ll write this tutorial with Markdown and HTML.
+I’ll use Jekyll for to convert them to static web pages.
+I’ll host these on an Azure static web app.